Document Authentication & Legalization

 If you still have questions, you can speak directly with our staff.
 Call toll-free at 1-888-433-1011 or send us an online enquiry.

 We process all types of Canadian documents.
-Once we confirm that your documents have been prepared correctly, we can handle the document authentication and legalization process on your behalf.
+Once we confirm that your documents have been prepared correctly, we can handle the document apostille, or authentication and legalization, process on your behalf.
 Examples of the most commonly processed documents are:

 - Birth Certificate